Juan Uribe: 2015

 Uribe started slowly in 2015 and wound up falling behind both Justin Turner and Alex Guerrero on the depth chart.
-In 29 games, he hit .247 with one homer and 6 RBI.
+In 29 games, he hit .247 with one home run and 6 RBI.

-Atlanta Braves
+Atlanta Braves (2015)

 On May 27, 2015, Uribe was traded to the Atlanta Braves (with Chris Withrow) in exchange for Alberto Callaspo, Eric Stults, Ian Thomas and Juan Jaime.
 The trade was finalized during the Braves' three-game series at Dodger Stadium, and Uribe appeared in his new team's uniform in the third game, going 0-for-3 in the Atlanta win.
 When asked for an opinion on the trade, Uribe commented, "I would've felt bad if they traded me to a soccer, basketball or football team.
 But it's another baseball team, so I'm happy".
 Uribe's popularity as a Dodger extended past his trade, as a scheduled bobblehead night went ahead as planned after he had left the team for the Braves.

-New York Mets
+New York Mets (2015)

 On July 24, 2015, the Braves traded Uribe and Kelly Johnson to the New York Mets for John Gant and Rob Whalen.
 During his second game with New York, Uribe hit the walk-off single in the tenth inning to win the game for the Mets, 3–2 against the Los Angeles Dodgers.
-Uribe missed the National League Division Series and National League Championship Series due to a chest contusion in September, but was added to the Mets' World Series roster and came off the bench in the sixth inning of Game 3 to deliver a pinch-hit single, driving in a run.
+Uribe missed the National League Division Series and Championship Series due to a chest contusion in September, but was added to the Mets' World Series roster and came off the bench in the sixth inning of Game 3 to deliver a pinch-hit single, driving in a run.
 The Mets would lose the series in five games to the Kansas City Royals.

-Cleveland Indians
+Cleveland Indians (2016)

 Just before the start of spring training 2016, Uribe signed a one-year, $4 million deal with the Cleveland Indians.
-On June 12, 2016 in Anaheim, Uribe had to be carted off the field after being hit in the crotch by a ground ball which came off the bat of Mike Trout at 106 mph.
+On June 12, 2016, in Anaheim, Uribe had to be carted off the field after being hit in the crotch by a ground ball which came off the bat of Mike Trout at 106 mph.
 He was later diagnosed with a testicular contusion.
-He was designated for assignment on August 1, 2016 and released on August 5.
+He was designated for assignment on August 1, 2016, and released on August 5.

 Personal life

 Uribe and his wife Ana have four children: Juan Luis, Juanny, Janny, and Johanny.
 He also has a brother named Elpidio.
-Uribe does not speak particularly good English, so he used a translator throughout his career when conducting interviews.
+Although Uribe does speak English, he is not fluent, so he often used a translator throughout his career when conducting interviews.
 He plays winter baseball in the Dominican Republic every year.
 He has done work for many different charity organizations.
 In 2004, he read to children on the Golden Apple Foundation Bus.
 He also helped with the United States military children's coloring contest.